Three students work on a small machine on wheels on a desk in a lab.

 If a student begins a thesis but fails to complete it, up to two thesis credits can count toward the coursework of an MSME degree.

-Similarly, a maximum of eight credit hours of approved courses may be taken from Master of Science in Civil Engineering (MSCE), Master of Science in Computer Science (MCS), and Master of Engineering Management (MEM) programs at Saint Martin’s University.
-A combination of transferred, MSCE, MCS, and MEM credits counting toward a MME degree cannot exceed eight.
+Similarly, a maximum of nine credit hours of approved courses may be taken from Master of Science in Civil Engineering (MSCE), Master of Science in Computer Science (MCS), and Master of Engineering Management (MEM) programs at Saint Martin’s University.
+A combination of transferred, MSCE, MCS, and MEM credits counting toward a MSME degree cannot exceed nine.

 Is the program accredited?

 Saint Martin's University is regionally accredited by the Northwest Commission on Colleges and Universities.
-In addition, the undergraduate mechanical and civil engineering programs are accredited by the Engineering Accreditation Commission of ABET.
+In addition, the undergraduate mechanical engineering program is accredited by the Engineering Accreditation Commission of ABET.

 How will I know if I am required to complete any prerequisites?